Jixabon/Aviation-Altitudes/README.md

 ### Clouds

 Illustrate where clouds would form (or are if Airport lookup is implemented) based on temperatures and lapse rates.

+### Kollsman Window

+I'm not sure how this one would be implemented but the idea is to illustrate what happens when you set the kollsman window to something other than local pressure or standard pressure aka set incorrectly.

 ## Options